 8. Surround yourself with other skaters.
 Watching them can help you progress

 Skateboarding is an individual sport, but we can’t deny that it becomes more enjoyable when you’re with your friends.
-The best thing about skating with other skaters is learning from them.
+The best thing about skating with others is learning from them.
 You can watch them and see how they drop in or where they put their feet on the board, etc… And if you’re having trouble, they can help you.
-Skaters are willing to help others learn, because they were in your position at one point.
+Plus, good skater are willing to help others learn, because they were in your position at one point.

 9. Be willing to try new things on your skateboard